 He has been critically described as a 'genuine composer of talent' (Classical source 2009) who 'has plenty of impact' (Music Web International 2018) and 'portrays very effectively a dialogue between lyricism and menace' (Wales Arts Review 018).

-In 2018 Gareth's music was the subject of a solo, 'spot-light' event at Chapter Arts Centre, Cardiff, hosted by Ensemble Cymru and, in 2020, Hors D'oeuvres, an all Churchill digital portrait album was released on the Ty Cerdd label.
+His work has reached audiences in more than ten countries and, in 2018, was the subject of a 'spot-light' retrospective concert at Chapter Arts Centre, Cardiff.
+In 2020 Hors D'oeuvres, an all Churchill portrait disk containing 12 of Gareth's instrumental solos was released digitally on the Ty Cerdd record label.